kachkaev/njt/src/cli/README.md

 🛠🛠🛠🛠🛠🛠🛠🛠🛠🛠
 </p>

-Are you often typing npm package names in your search engine to then manually navigate to an npm page, repository, homepage, changelog, versions and so on? 🕐🕑🕒🕓🕔
+Are you often typing npm package names in your search engine to then manually navigate to their description on npm, repository, homepage, changelog, versions and so on? 🕐🕑🕒🕓🕔

 [Save five seconds thousands of times](https://xkcd.com/1205/) by quickly jumping to the right URL in one go!
 Here is a magic spell to remember: